scipp/scipp/doc/design.md

 - `sort` provides sorting by time-of-flight or pulse-time.
 - `filter` provides filtering by time-of-flight or pulse-time.

+##### DataObjects::WorkspaceGroup

+`Dataset` does in general not intend to replace all uses of `DataObjects::WorkspaceGroup`.
+Nevertheless the design implies that many of the current use cases will be eliminated:

+- Several runs? -> Use extra dimension.
+- Several samples? -> Use several variables.
+- Sample and background? -> Use several variables.
+- Fit results? -> Add a several new variables.
+- Polarization? -> Use extra dimension or use multiple variables.

+Some use-cases of `WorkspaceGroup` may be left, and depending on how we integrate Dataset and its algorithms into Mantid we may just continue using the current `API::Algorithm` and `WorkspaceGroup` for those cases.

 ### <a name="overview-python-exports"></a>Python exports